veragloo/Platformer_2D/README.md

 - UI and player feedback improvements
 - A playable demo version

+## Asset Accessibility

+Please note that **some assets used in this project are not included in the public repository** due to licensing constraints.
+If you wish to contribute or work on the project with these assets, please **contact me directly** to access the required files.

+The assets are located in the `Assets/Private` directory and are necessary for full functionality and visuals in the game.
+Without access to these, the project may not display correctly or function as intended.

 ## Contribute

 If you'd like to contribute to the project, feel free to fork the repository and submit your improvements through *pull requests*.
+If you're interested in accessing the private assets, please contact me for further details.

 ---